PennyLaneAI/catalyst/doc/dev/architecture.rst

    <br />

-The Catalyst stack leverages state-of-the-art technologies to accelerate quantum workflows without losing the ability to quickly prototype in Python.
-Some of the projects Catalyst builds upon include the `MLIR <https://mlir.llvm.org/docs/>`_ and `LLVM <https://llvm.org/>`_ compiler frameworks, the `QIR <https://github.com/qir-alliance>`_ project, and the `JAX <https://jax.readthedocs.io/en/latest/>`_ framework for composable transforms in machine learning (ML).
+The Catalyst stack leverages state-of-the-art technologies to accelerate hybrid quantum-classical workflows without losing the ability to quickly prototype in Python.
+To do so, Catalyst buils upon the `MLIR <https://mlir.llvm.org/docs/>`_ and `LLVM <https://llvm.org/>`_ compiler frameworks, the `QIR <https://github.com/qir-alliance>`_ project, and the `JAX <https://jax.readthedocs.io/en/latest/>`_ framework for composable transforms in machine learning (ML).
 Among the transforms provided by JAX, some of the most impactful arguably consist of automatic